H.R. 2600: ASCEND Act

 H.R.
 2600 Common Questions

-Does the ASCEND Act require NASA to buy satellite data from US companies?
+Does the ASCEND Act require NASA to buy from American companies?

-It directs NASA to procure commercial Earth remote sensing data and imagery from United States vendors to the maximum extent practicable under Section 2(b) of H.R.
-2600.
+Where it can, yes.
+The bill directs NASA to buy commercial Earth imagery from United States vendors to the maximum extent practicable.

 Based on H.R.
 2600 bill text